jindrichmynarz/dissertation/parts/concrete_data_model.md

 Neither is it supported by PCO, which was designed as atemporal, since modelling temporal data remains an open research topic.

 Apart from reusing the code lists incorporated in PCO, we employed a few others.
-We extracted the code list standardizing categories of procured services as defined in the EU directive 2004/18/EC ([EU, 2004](#EU2004)).
+We extracted the code list standardizing categories of procured services as defined in the EU directive 2004/18/EC [@EU2004].
 This code list links CPV to the Central Product Classification (CPC).^[<http://unstats.un.org/unsd/cr/registry/cpc-2.asp>] We also extracted several code lists enumerating the types of contract notices.
 The EU-wide standard types of notices, including the prior information notice or the design contest notice, were published in 2004 and updated in 2014, with a few types removed, such as the public works concession, or added, such as the modification notice.^[<http://simap.ted.europa.eu/standard-forms-for-public-procurement>]